-The work involved more than simply providing concessions to patrons.
-It entailed leading people and overseeing inventory, and it required Wither to leave his comfort zone at times.
+The work involved far more than simply providing concessions to patrons.
+It entailed managing people and inventory, and it required Wither to leave his comfort zone at times.

-“I found myself in some hard places,” he said.
+“I found myself in some hard places at times,” he said.
 “While I had managed people before, I was not used to being firm in my communications, but it was something I had to do.”

 The challenge was not a bad thing.

-Some days, Wither found himself with as many as thirteen different concession stands to manage.
+Some days, Wither found himself with as many as 13 different concession stands to manage.
 He also assisted in the commissary, where he oversaw inventory.

 The days could be long.
-During a Twins homestand, Wither estimated that he worked seventy hours a week.
-When the team was away, he averaged about thirty hours per week.
+During a Twins homestand, Wither estimated that he worked at least 70 hours a week.
+When the team was away, he averaged about 30 hours per week.

-Despite the rigorous workdays, the experience seemed to suit him well.
+Despite the rigorous workdays, the experience resonated with Wither.